Repertoire Teacher Observation Walkthrough & Feedback App

 Portrait Quick-Start

-Take 5 photos and you're set up: door, student work, roster, whiteboard, framework.
+Take 5 photos and you're set up: classroom door, student work, staff roster, whiteboard, evaluation framework.
 Roster loaded, snippets configured, first visit logged.

 Framework Collections